-The tech scout may include meeting the neighbors to park additional equipment or to run cables accross their property, the scenarios are endless and depending on the type of production, there may be additional crew involved with the tech scout.
+- The tech scout may include meeting the neighbors to park additional equipment or run cables across their property-- the scenarios are endless and depending on the type of production, there may be additional crew involved with the tech scout.

 Once the camera starts to roll, the production is moving at full speed.
 With possibly hundreds of people on payroll, if delays occur, it can cost tens or hundreds of thousands of dollars.
-There are a variety of variables - most commonly weather - that will cause a complete change in the shooting schedule, and these changes have to be addressed quickly and efficiently.
+There are a variety scenarios that disrupt production - most commonly weather - that can cause the shooting schedule to shift, and these changes have to be addressed quickly and efficiently.
 Most high-budget productions keep a "cover set" (an alternative interior location) that can be used so the filming day is not lost.
 A company may also get ahead or behind schedule, making it necessary to change or expand the use of a location.
 Other variables can include the illness of an actor, a script rewrite or the failure of special equipment to arrive on time.
 Production companies are used to dealing with this kind of sudden change, but they'll need the understanding and cooperation of the community to make it work.

 If you are interested in your property being considered as a film location, please feel free to submit your property though this website under the Locations Tab/Submit a location.

 You can get additional exposure for your property by submitting to the Florida Office of Film & Entertainment as well.